-The Group operates in various jurisdictions, including the Russian Federation, the Republic of Cyprus and the British Virgin Islands.
+The Group operates in various jurisdictions, including the Russian Federation, Republic of Kazakhstan, the Republic of Cyprus and the British Virgin Islands.
 The tax, currency and customs legislation of those jurisdictions is subject to varying interpretations and tax authorities may challenge interpretations of tax legislation taken by the Group.
-The Group's contingent liabilities with regards to taxation are disclosed in Note 19.
+The Group's contingent liabilities with regards to taxation are disclosed in Note 23.